psantori/CLABPush-Go/README.md

 exit
 ```

-In other words, it will attempt to log in as *username* on the *sftp.example.com* and copy the `export.csv` file as `exported.csv` in the remote directory `incoming/csvfiles` (that needs to be already there).
+In other words, it will attempt to log in as *username* on the *sftp.example.com* port *22* and copy the `export.csv` file as `exported.csv` in the remote directory `incoming/csvfiles` (that needs to be already there).
 It will also create an empty `ok.xml` file in the same directory.

 ## Acknowledgments